ameliefar/protocalliphora/data/README.txt

 - YUVC: real; color variable corresponding to UV-chroma from the yellow breast patch
 - YC: real; color variable corresponding to yellow chroma from the yellow breast patch
 - laydate : integer; date when the first egg of the clutch was laid, as the number of day since January 1st of the year
+- Nestbag : character; type of protocol used to collect parasites:
+   - "1"" = without placing a cotton nestbag underneath the nest prior to hatching event;
+   - "2" = by placing a cotton nestbag underneath the nest prior to hatching event

 #adult_color.csv
-A csv table gathering the dataset for the analyses relating plumage colour of breeders to the parasite load of their brood the previous year csv table with 16 variables and 634 observations.
+A csv table gathering the dataset for the analyses relating plumage colour of breeders to the parasite load of their brood the previous year csv table with 18 variables and 634 observations.
 Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;